mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 And then, finally, what should you do?
 Finally what you have to do is be one with the ocean.
 That is, dive.

 That’s why here it says, “... but the causal conditions of time and season still require you to give the medicine in accordance with the disease.”
 Disease means, there are different degrees, different characters: different personalities, different heredity, different [karma?], different types of consciousness, *[unintelligible]*.
-So even though you’ve studied how to swim, still everyone manifests themself as [they are], there is a different manifestation.
+So even though you’ve studied how to swim, still everyone manifests themself as [they are]; there is a different manifestation.
 So, you cannot just dive into the ocean without doing.
-You need the teacher, and giving the medicine; you have to learn how to swim.
+You need the teacher, giving the medicine; you have to learn how to swim.
 Then finally, you have to dive into the ocean.
 At that time, you can really understand blue sky and bright sunlight.

 ##### 52:39